 Purpose: This interim proposal provides a way for the UN to immediately begin to win back the trust of donors, partner governments, beneficiaries, and the general public by demonstrating an openness to the external, unbiased scrutiny of experts.
 By independently monitoring and rapidly evaluating current UN policies and practices in real time, and course-correcting where needed, an Oversight Panel provides a way for the UN to continue to respond to individual allegations, without interruption and without further risk or damage to individuals, as longer-term solutions are being put in place.

 Detailed Proposal: Authorized, established, and funded by Member States, the Temporary Independent Oversight Panel will be independent of all other UN organizations, working for and reporting directly to Member States.
 The Panel will be composed of experts in the fields of law, criminal investigations, workplace investigations, law enforcement, sexual violence, etc.

-The Oversight Panel’s scope will include all sexualized offences – including internal complaints such as harassment and abuse of co-workers, and external complaints such as abuse and exploitation of persons in the local populations served by the UN.
-While it is envisaged that the Panel will cover all UN entities on a mandatory basis, voluntary adherence to the Panel’s monitoring system could be considered for international development and humanitarian NGOs.
+The Oversight Panel’s scope will include all sexual offenses — including internal complaints such as harassment and abuse of co-workers, and external complaints such as abuse and exploitation of persons in the local populations served by the UN.

-For this temporary measure to restore trust in the UN system, it must have access to all materials and persons involved in UN response efforts, and guarantee confidentiality of the information received.
+For this temporary measure to restore trust in the UN system, it must have access to all materials and persons involved in UN response efforts and guarantee the confidentiality of the information received.

 Interventions to prevent further harm